 Tax evasion

-Individuals like a CEO may launder money in order to commit tax evasion.
-Some companies may send a portion of their income through a separate offshore account or shell company in a form of money laundering.
+Individuals like a CEO may launder money to commit tax evasion.
+Some companies may send a portion of their income through a separate offshore account or shell company in the form of money laundering.
 It means that it does not show up on transaction records, and they can try to hide it from the IRS when doing a tax return.
 If caught though, sanctions can include the likes of imprisonment, fines, and other penalties.

 Electronic money laundering